emilymaitan/PAE_EM4/README.md

 3. Sit back and watch the magic! :sparkles:

-It is recommended to run this project under PHP 7.
+It is required to run this project using PHP 7 or above.
 To host a local test-server, open your shell of choice in the project root and type: <br />
     `cd htdocs` <br />
     `php -S 127.0.0.1:80` <br />